Wife of a Spy: Release

 Wife of a Spy was first broadcast in Japan on NHK's NHK BS4K and NHK BS8K on 6 June 2020.

 A theatrical version of the film, with different aspect ratio and color grading, had its world premiere at the 77th Venice International Film Festival on 8 September 2020.
-It will be released in Japan on 16 October 2020 by Bitters End.
+It was released in Japan on 16 October 2020 by Bitters End.
 It was also selected as closing film at the 51st International Film Festival of India.
 It was selected the Centerpiece Presentation for the 2021 Japan Cuts film festival.